numerica-ideas/community/reactjs/react-hook/README.md

 # React Hooks to Manage Component State and Lifecycle

 ## What is a Hook?

 A Hook is a special function that allows developers to use state and other React features without having to write a class.
 Hooks were released with the release of React 16.8 and are also functions that can be used in functional React components.
-They allow developers to reuse state and lifecycle logic without having to use classes.
+They facilitate development by providing less code to developers for using React features.

 ## React Hook Usages